 3. Applying VBA Code to Merge Excel Worksheets Without Copying and Pasting

-In this last procedure, I will use a VBA code for merging multiple worksheets without copying and pasting.
+In this last procedure, I will use VBA code for merging multiple worksheets into one without copying and pasting.
 For that, I won’t need any features or tools from Excel.
 I will insert the needed sequence and command in the code, and after running, it will do the merging automatically.
 Go through the following steps for a better understanding.